Moustafaali2019/Sudoku-puzzle/README.md

 # Sudoku-puzzle
-Python code to solve given sudoku puzzles
+Python code to solve a given sudoku puzzles